 Grade E (Poor): 0

-Figure 1 Applications of human induced pluripotent stem cells.
-A: Pharmacotherapy can be optimized to the patients by testing the drugs on cells differentiated from patient-derived induced pluripotent stem cells (iPSC) to model the disease (blue panel).
-This approach may be used to determine the adequate treatment plan to specific patients and to limit side effects or non-responsiveness experienced by conventional clinical approaches supported by medical history and examinations, and test results to implement the treatment based on generic clinical approaches; B: iPSC-derived from patients may also be corrected for genetic defects and consequently used to treat the patients in cell-based or regenerative therapies (orange panel); C: iPSC may be used to derive immune cells to eliminate cancer cells, or to be inactivated and injected to vaccinate people against cancer cells; D: iPSC used to study developmental processes, model diseases and test drugs to assess toxicity in specific cell types (yellow panel); E: iPSC originated from non-diseased individuals are being characterized and preserved in Biobanks worldwide for allogenic cell-based therapies in HLA matched patients (green panel). iPSC: Induced pluripotent stem cellss.
+Figure 1 Applications of human iPSC.
+A: Pharmacotherapy can be optimized to the patients by testing the drugs on cells differentiated from patient-derived iPSC to model the disease (blue panel).
+This approach may be used to determine the adequate treatment plan to specific patients and to limit side effects or non-responsiveness experienced by conventional clinical approaches supported by medical history and examinations and test results to implement the treatment based on generic clinical approaches; B: iPSC-derived from patients may also be corrected for genetic defects and consequently used to treat the patients in cell-based or regenerative therapies (orange panel); C: iPSC may be used to derive immune cells to eliminate cancer cells or to be inactivated and injected to vaccinate people against cancer cells; D: iPSC used to study developmental processes, model diseases and test drugs to assess toxicity in specific cell types (yellow panel); E: iPSC originated from non-diseased individuals are being characterized and preserved in Biobanks worldwide for allogenic cell-based therapies in human leucocyte antigen matched patients (green panel). iPSC: Induced pluripotent stem cells.

-Table 1 Some weak and strong points of induced pluripotent stem cells technology
+Table 1 Weak and strong points of iPSC technology